Exact Simulation for Multivariate It\^o Diffusions: Exact Simulation for General SDEs

 It is important to ensure that the constants $C_{S}$ and $\delta _{S}$ are explicitly computable in terms of $\mu \left( \cdot \right) $ and $\sigma \left( \cdot \right) $ only, but we should also emphasize that we are not assuming that the density $p(\cdot )$ is known.

 There are many ways in which the computability of $C_{S}$ and $\delta _{S}$ can be enforced.
 For instance, in Appendix \ref{Appendix-Tech} we discuss a set of assumptions involving classical estimators of the fundamental solutions of parabolic equations, which we review in order to compute $C_{S}$ and $\delta _{S}$ explicitly.

+The standard use of the acceptance-rejection algorithm requires knowing the density $p(x)$, which seems hopeless for the general SDE problem that we study.
+An alternative approach is constructing a non-negative, bounded, and unbiased estimator of $p(x)$.
+While the density $p(x)$ is unknown, an unbiased estimator of $p(x)$, denoted by $\Lambda_N(x)$ in Section \ref{Sec-Multilevel}, can be constructed by means of a local approximation of the density.
+However, the unbiased estimator $\Lambda_N(x)$ may be negative, so it cannot be directly used in acceptance-rejection.
+To remedy this problem, in Lemma \ref{Thm-Lambda-Plus} we construct a non-negative and unbiased estimator $\Lambda^{+}_N(x)$ of $p(x)$ using a random walk and a suitable Bernoulli factory.
+However, the estimator $\Lambda^{+}_N(x)$ is unbounded, so we propose to sample enough information about the SDEs (the ancillary variable $N'$), such that the estimator $\Lambda^{+}_N(x)$ conditional on the sampled information is locally bounded.
+Consequently, conditional on the localization of $X(1)$ and the additional information $N=N'$, the estimator $\Lambda^{+}_N(x)$ is bounded and non-negative.

 We now state the outline of our exact simulation algorithm.
 First of all, we apply a localization technique on the countable continuous partition $ \mathcal{G}_{\text{loc}}$ defined as

 Since $\mathcal{G}_{\text{loc}}$ has countable components, we can enumerate $ \mathcal{G}_{\text{loc}}$ and rewrite it in terms of $\mathcal{G}_{\text{loc} }=\{G_{i}:i\in \mathbb{N}\}$, where $G_{i}$ is a unit hypercube.
 Obviously, Algorithm \ref{algo:localization} is applicable to $X(1)$ with respect to the countable continuous partition $\mathcal{G}_{\text{loc}}$.